 Samantha shows her kids childhood letters from her school friends.

-"That’s an ever evolving question.
+"For me, the meaning of 'Identity' is an ever evolving question.
 I’m always trying to be my best self and do my best and that sometimes means reframing the way I see myself in relation to what and who is around me.
-At the end of the day, identity to me is the meeting point of who I am inside and outside."
+At the end of the day, identity to me is the meeting point of who I am inside and outside.

 Samantha wears her mom's vintage dress, and daughter Viv wear's a dress Samantha wore as a little girl, looking through her dad's old records.

 My family is my raison d’être, my friends bring me joy.
 Without either everything would be meaningless.
 That being said, I pour so much of my energy into my work because I love it so much and it gives me purpose.
 As a freelancer the lines are all blurred.
 I don’t have a great work life balance so I try to be physically and emotionally present to my family and friends blocking off periods of time when we’re together and I’m not constantly checking in on work.

 Philosophy to Live by: The process is more important than the product.